 4# Best flea market in Tennessee: Memory Lane Antique Mall

 Many visitors to flea markets are searching for a unique item to complement their homes, and Memory Lane Antique Mall offers up almost too many goods to choose from.
-It is also found in There are amazing furniture collections, vintage signage, decorative objects of all shapes and sizes, household items, petrol and oil collectibles, vintage books, antique toys, old tools and much, much more.
-Memory Lane Antique Mall is a really well-organized store, with very friendly owners who seem to enjoy nothing more than a healthy bargaining session, which makes it very hard to leave empty handed!
+It is also found in Sevierville, off the same road as Flea Traders Paradise, so a weekend can be spent moving from store to store!
+Though this store is open every day, so any day is a good day to shop here.
+There are amazing furniture collections, vintage signage, decorative objects of all shapes and sizes, household items, petrol and oil collectibles, vintage books, antique toys, old tools, and much, much more.
+Memory Lane Antique Mall is a really well-organized store, with very friendly owners who seem to enjoy nothing more than a healthy bargaining session, which makes it very hard to leave empty-handed!
 They also offer great deals on shipping, so purchases are not restricted to what can fit in the car.
 This is either a blessing or a curse, depending on your point of view (and your bank balance).

 5# Best flea market in Tennessee: The Village Antique and Home Decor Mall

 Another fantastic spot in Sevierville, located in the heart of the Smokey Mountains is The Village Antique and Home Decor Mall.
 It is hard indeed to miss and should be a definite stop-off for anyone driving through this part of Tennessee, seeking out treasures from the past.
 There are over 200 different booths and vendors within, and each is friendly, knowledgeable, and ready to bargain with anyone interested in their goods.
 With four stores now in different parts of Tennessee, this is a business that has found its audience and continues to grow year on year.
 Repeat visits are the norm here, as it is hard to visit this store only once, and each time you visit there are always new things to see and different items on display.
 It makes for a rather addictive shopping experience!